 LALO

-Eduardo “Lalo” González is the co-founder of his brand and the grandson of Don Julio González (of Don Julio tequila fame).
-So we have a family legacy and zero cultural appropriation here, a rarity in the modern tequila realm.
+Eduardo “Lalo” González is the co-founder of this brand and the grandson of Don Julio González (of Don Julio tequila fame).
+So we have a family legacy and zero cultural appropriation here, a rarity in the modern tequila realm—though it should be noted that the brand was purchased by Tito’s in late 2025 (we spoke to González about that here).
 The agave for LALO hails from the Jalisco Highlands, and during fermentation, a proprietary yeast used in Champagne is introduced.
-Available as a blanco only, there is a bit of a wine note on the nose, while the taste is clean, fruity and even delivers notes of sweet potato.
+Available as a blanco and a high-proof blanco, there is a bit of a wine note on the nose, while the taste is clean, fruity and delivers notes of sweet potato.

 Casa Rica

-A California-based tequila started by former restaurateur Justin Urich, the Rosado here gets its color not from wine barrel aging, but via extracting and macerating the self-fermenting red spots on the piñas.
-Similar to their blanco release, you’ll get a lot of grass on the nose and lemon and peppery notes on the palate — along with, interestingly enough, vanilla notes that you’d seem to more likely to find in an aged tequila.
+A California-based tequila started by former restaurateur Justin Urich, Casa Ricas’s Rosado expression gets its color not from wine barrel aging, but via extracting and macerating the self-fermenting red spots on the piñas.
+Similar to their blanco release, you’ll get a lot of grass on the nose and lemon and peppery notes on the palate — along with, interestingly enough, vanilla notes that you’d seem to be more likely to find in an aged tequila.
 Read our review here.

 Maestro Dobel

 Are cristalino tequilas bullshit?
 It’s aged tequila filtered so it looks clear and achieves a smoother, lighter mouthfeel.
-Not sure why we’re stripping away potential flavor here, but Maestro Dobel is a leader in the category and their 50 Christalino release — which blends aged tequilas from both Eastern European and American oak barrels — is an extra añejo that’s certainly flavorful, almost like butterscotch and dates.
-(For something that maintains more of the agave flavor, try their much more inexpensive Diamante release.)
+We’re not sure why some tequila brands are so fond of stripping away potential flavor, but Maestro Dobel is a leader in the category and its 50 Cristalino release — which blends aged tequilas from both Eastern European and American oak barrels — is an extra añejo that’s flavorful, almost like butterscotch and dates.
+(For something that maintains more of the agave flavor, try MD’s much more inexpensive Diamante release.)

 Lobos 1707